Information and Documents

 - Learn more about What It Takes To Be A Judge

-Music is defined as the song and arrangement, as performed.
-The Music Category judges the suitability of the material to the barbershop style and the performer’s musicianship in bringing the song and arrangement to life.
+Musicality is defined as the song and arrangement, as performed.
+The Musicality Category judges the suitability of the material to the barbershop style and the performer’s musicianship in bringing the song and arrangement to life.

-See a brief description on Music and Performance Elements
+See a brief description on Musicality and Performance Elements

 These judges evaluate how effectively a performer brings the song to life.
 They judge the entertainment value of the performance; the art of the performance.